shienlong/parallel/README.md

   - Edge computing node

 ### Node-RED
+- Open source tool developed by IBM Emerging Technology
-- It's a programming tool to wire together hardwares devices, APIs and online services
+- It's a flow-based programming tool to wiring together hardwares devices, APIs and conected services
 - Why:
   - Comes with a very friendly browser-based flow editing
   - Rich ecosystem of flows that are shared by the community